 - 16. The Scheme will comply with any other regulations applicable to the investments of mutual funds from time to time. - 17.
-Restrictions on Investment in debt instruments having Structured Obligations / Credit Enhancements:

-The investment of scheme in the following instruments shall not exceed 10% of the debt portfolio of the scheme and the group exposure in such instruments shall not exceed 5% of the debt portfolio of the scheme:

-- Unsupported rating of debt instruments (i.e. without factoring-in credit enhancements) is below investment grade and - b.
+The investment of scheme in the following instruments shall not exceed 10% of the debt portfolio of the scheme and the group exposure in such instruments shall not exceed 5% of the debt portfolio of the scheme: - a.
+Unsupported rating of debt instruments (i.e. without factoringin credit enhancements) is below investment grade and - b.
 Supported rating of debt instruments (i.e. after factoring-in credit enhancement) is above investment grade.